 As we continue to expose the Emergent Church movement, it is very clear that the ecumenical battle plan announced in Vatican Council II and post-Vatican Council II documents is being successfully implemented.
 The Emergent Church continues to grow and infiltrate churches in the USA and across the world.
 It was recently announced that “Brian McLaren, Doug Pagitt, Tony Jones, Nanette Sawyer, and Troy Bronsink will team with Columbia Seminary and the Atlanta Emergent Cohort to provide three days of stimulating conversation and dreaming about the nexus of emerging church life and the mainline Protestant church in America.”

-In past I have critiqued two prominent leaders of the Emergent Church Movement, Brian McLaren and Tony Jones.
-Another leader, Anglican Alan Jones takes the movement further into the Roman Catholic fold.
-His audience is large and it is important study his stratagy.
+In the past, I have critiqued two prominent leaders of the Emergent Church Movement, Brian McLaren and Tony Jones.
+Another leader, Episcopalian Alan Jones takes the movement further into the Roman Catholic fold.
+His audience is large, and it is important to study his strategy.
 He also has endorsed the United Religions Initiative, which includes an acceptance of Islam which as we know has become a terrorist menace in recent times.

 Please both study this article and forward and make it known to others.
 This is the first of two articles on the method and goal of his ecumenism.